iluvjava/Maths/AMATH 501/Vector Calculus/Cylindrical Coordinates.md

 And they are like:
 $$\uvec{e}_r = (\cos\theta, \sin\theta, 0)$$ $$\uvec{e}_\theta = (-\sin{\theta}, \cos\theta, 0)$$ $$\uvec{e}_z = (0, 0, 1)$$

-At the same time, the maginitude of the columns of the coordinates will be the Lame Coefficients:
+At the same time, the magnitude of the columns of the coordinates will be the Lame Coefficients:

 $$h_r = 1$$ $$h_\theta = r$$ $$h_z = 1$$

 ---
-#### Gradient
+#### Gradient Operator

 The gradient operator, $\nabla$ is gonna be like: